LazaUK/MicrosoftAgentFramework-RampUp-AgentsV2/README.md

 I would like to order room service: a club sandwich and a pot of tea.

 Agent:
 Certainly, Alex!
-I’ll place an order for a club sandwich and a pot of tea to be delivered to room 1205.
-Is there any particular time you would like this to be served?
+I have placed an order for a club sandwich and a pot of tea to be delivered to room 402.
+Is there anything else you would like to add or any preferences for your tea?
 ```